polterguy/system42/components/common-widgets/tree/README.md

-An SEO Ajax TreeView widget
+The System42 Ajax TreeView widget
 ========

-This folder contains the Ajax extension TreeView widget, that can be traversed by search engines, and even allows you to bookmark items in it, by for instance by right clicking and item, and choose _"Open in new tab"_.
+This folder contains the Ajax extension TreeView widget, that can be traversed by search engines, and even allows you to bookmark items in it, by for instance right clicking an item, and choose _"Open in new tab"_.

 To use it, simply add it to a container widget collection, through its widget creational Active Event *[sys42.widgets.tree]*.
 Example below.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   widgets
     sys42.widgets.tree